outdreamer/build-a-cure/docs/tasks/math_language_example.md

 								- the same should hold for object2 - you should be able to produce the same outputs using the same inputs, with the other object's corresponding function
 									- a = object2.function * b (connects a and b using object2 function)

-					- attributes

-		- apply general query on intent interface

-			- equalize a & b
+		- apply general query on intent interface 'equalize a & b once indexed by intent':
 				- compare
 					- standardize
 						- base
 						- coefficients
 						- number types

-				- connect once standardized
+				- connect once comparable (standardized)
 					- find adjacent operations producing route from source to target value
 						- filter adjacent operations by restrictions
 					- substitute source with target value or vice versa in another relationship that will highlight the equivalent properties of the source/target values
 						(value produced by adding a-difference (1) between integerized value (9) from b (0.999) where the other side equals b)

-			- apply general query to specific problem

-				- equalize 0.999 and 1
+		- apply general query to specific problem 'equalize 0.999 and 1 once indexed by intent'
 				- comparison intent
 						- standardize (reduce difference)
 							- base
 								- each repeating digit is an element with the same numerator coefficient in an infinite sequence of formula 9/(10^n), so 10 is a relevant number by default